 If you are looking for preventing windows 10 updates being download and install automatically here how to Delay, Defer Pause Windows Update in Windows 10 up to 35 days

 Microsoft regularly releases security updates for Windows 10 with various bug fixes and security improvements and Feature updates every six months that ship with some real changes made to the operating system.
-And the latest windows 10 is set to download and install windows updates automatically when the machine connected to Microsoft server where the company makes sure that every computer has the latest security patches, performance, and stability improvements.
-If due to any reason you are looking to stop windows updates being installed automatically on your device you are in the right place.
+And the latest windows 10 is set to download and install windows updates automatically when the machine is connected to Microsoft server where the company makes sure that every computer has the latest security patches, performance, and stability improvements.
+If due to any reason you are looking to stop windows updates from being installed automatically on your device you are in the right place.
 Here we have listed the official ways to stop this behavior and decide when to install Windows updates.

 Disable Windows 10 update

 Yes, the company officially allows pause or defer windows update options where you can stop Windows 10 updates installed automatically from 35 days.

 - Click on the start menu then select settings,